Dr Robert Macneil

 MacNeil, R, 2011, “Economic Thought and US Climate Change Policy,” Environment and Planning C: Government & Policy, vol. 29, no. 5

-MacNeil, R, (2013 forthcoming), “Climate Policy, Energy Technologies, and the American Developmental State,” in John Mikler and Neil Harrison (eds.), Institutions for Climate Innovation: Liberal Capitalism and the National Capacity to Reduce Greenhouse Gas Emissions.
+MacNeil, R, 2014, “Climate Policy, Energy Technologies, and the American Developmental State,” in John Mikler and Neil Harrison (eds.), Climate Innovation: Liberal Capitalism and Climate Change.
 Palgrave.

 MacNeil, R, “True Love: On the Historical Coalescence of Market Liberalism and Social Conservatism in Five Western Countries”.